 Bench terrace irrigation:

-This practice of irrigation method is one of the most commonly practiced irrigation method in Meghalaya.
+This practice of irrigation method is one of the most commonly practiced irrigation methods in Meghalaya.
 Water from streams is utilized as soon as it emerges from forest areas and channeled to a series of accommodated, terraced fields.
 In this system of irrigation, the channeled water flows uninterruptedly from the upper to the lower parts of the terraced fields.
 The fields are well-irrigated using this method.
 Thus, it is widely being practiced in non-fertile areas, especially while cultivating rice crops.
 Farmers also use stones and gunny bags that aid in the maintenance of terraces and stop soil erosions problems.
 The fields are submerged in water up to 5-8 cm throughout the year.
 Read more on bench terrace irrigation.

 Traditional Tree Based Plantation Practices